gpaumier/gp2/src/pages/wikimedia/2017 Movement strategy.rst

 Building alignment
 ------------------

-Fast forward a little under a year, and dozens of groups and organizations endorsed the new strategic direction, focused on `"Knowledge as a service" and "Knowledge equity." <https://meta.wikimedia.org/wiki/Strategy/Wikimedia_movement/2017/Direction>`__
+Fast forward a little under a year, and dozens of groups and organizations endorsed the new strategic direction, focused on "Knowledge as a service" and "Knowledge equity."\ [#StrategicDirection]_

-Several themes emerged from the mass of information and were further integrated into successive drafts of the direction. `A stable version emerged <https://blog.wikimedia.org/2017/08/10/wikimedia-2030-draft-strategic-direction/>`__ shortly before the Wikimania conference in August, and was discussed extensively online and in Montréal.
+Several themes emerged from the mass of information and were further integrated into successive drafts of the direction.
+A stable version emerged shortly before the Wikimania conference in August, and was discussed extensively online and in Montréal.
 I rewrote it, revised it, refined it, and it eventually became the final version of the strategic direction.

-After years of tensions between the Wikimedia Foundation and other actors of the Wikimedia movement, groups and individuals started declaring their intent to work together towards this future by `endorsing the direction <https://meta.wikimedia.org/wiki/Strategy/Wikimedia_movement/2017/Direction/Endorsement>`__.
+After years of tensions between the Wikimedia Foundation and other actors of the Wikimedia movement, groups and individuals started declaring their intent to work together towards this future by endorsing the direction.
 In less than a week, over 70 groups and organizations had already endorsed it; they had committed to participating in the next phase in good faith and to come to an agreement on roles, responsibilities, and organizational strategies that would enable the movement to implement that future.
-In the end nearly 100 groups and organizations signed on, representing an unprecedented alignment in the history of the Wikimedia movement.
+In the end nearly 100 groups and organizations signed on, representing an unprecedented alignment in the history of the Wikimedia movement.\ [#Endorsements]_

+.. [#StrategicDirection] `Strategy > Wikimedia movement > 2017 > Direction <https://meta.wikimedia.org/wiki/Strategy/Wikimedia_movement/2017/Direction>`__.
+Meta-Wiki, 2017.

+.. [#Endorsements] `Strategy > Wikimedia movement > 2017 > Direction > Endorsement <https://meta.wikimedia.org/wiki/Strategy/Wikimedia_movement/2017/Direction/Endorsement>`__.
+Meta-Wiki.
+2017.

 Cyndi Suarez from *Nonprofit Quarterly* wrote that "Wikimedia's Strategic Direction Project is a Model of Democracy."\ [#NPQ2030]_ Over at *Forbes*, Michael Bernick, describing "The Power Of The Wikimedia Movement Beyond Wikimedia," concluded that "[Wikimedia] gives us glimpses of what is possible in questioning hierarchies and gatekeepers—the creativity and energy unleashed, the involvement, the common ground possible—even as it continues to question and seek to improve its own structure."\ [#ForbesBernick2030]_ Ryan Merkley is fond of saying that "No one does strategy like this."\ [#MerkleyStrategy]_